Provost’s Undergraduate Research Presentation Awards (PURPAS)

 Students from all majors in all of Georgetown’s undergraduate schools are eligible for funding.
 Preference will be given to juniors and seniors who will be disseminating their work prior to graduation and in rare cases, immediately after graduation.
 Without exception, students must apply prior to graduation.
 Faculty sponsors must be Georgetown faculty, but can be from any school or discipline.
 Faculty sponsors should also write a short letter or email addressing the importance of the activity (conference, publication, exhibit, etc.) generally and specifically for the student.
 Additionally, the letter should describe the student’s commitment to the project (see criteria below)

-Applications will be received by one of two deadlines - one in fall and one in spring: The spring deadline is March 17, 2017.
+Applications will be received by one of two deadlines – one in fall and one in spring: The spring deadline is March 16, 2018.
 The fall deadline is September 22, 2017.
-Fill out the PURPAS Application here.
+Fill out the PURPAS Application (new window) here.

 The typical award will range from $200 to $500, with a maximum of $500 per student.
 Students would receive no more than one such grant in the course of their undergraduate time at Georgetown.